-- In the chat message box, the patron will receive a message containing a Launch Screensharing window link.
+- In the chat widget, the patron will receive a message containing a Join the Screensharing Session link.
 When they click this link, they will be able to join the session.

-- In the chat history, you'll see a System message appear, which includes a link for starting the screensharing session as the host.
-Click the Launch Screensharing window link in that message to begin the session as a host.
+- In the chat history, you'll see a System message appear, which includes a button for starting the screensharing session as the host.
+Click that green Launch button to begin the session as a host.

 - In another browser tab, the meeting launcher page will begin the secure, end-to-end encrypted session (this does not have to be downloaded in advance).